 - AI-guided audio experiences.
 "Hey Meta" can describe surroundings, translate languages, navigate, and respond to questions.
 Tours, museum activations, and location-based brand experiences can be built around this.

 - Mass consumer reach.
-If you want consumers to participate from their own devices at home or in the street, Meta Ray-Ban is the only smart glasses platform where that is currently possible.
+If you want consumers to participate from their own devices, Meta Ray-Ban is the only smart glasses platform where that math works at any meaningful scale.

-Choose Snap Spectacles when the visual overlay is the product.
+Choose Snap Specs when the visual overlay is the product.
 When you need the wearer to see something that is not there.

 - True AR overlays.
 Spatial objects, product visualisations, characters, or information layers that appear in the physical world.
-This is only possible on Spectacles, not Meta Ray-Ban Gen 2.
+This is only possible on Specs — not on Meta Ray-Ban Gen 2.

 - Spatial computing experiences.
-World-anchored content, 6DoF tracking, two-hand tracking, and persistent spatial anchors via Niantic VPS (centimetre accuracy at millions of locations).
+World-anchored content, 6DoF tracking, two-hand tracking, and persistent spatial anchors at centimetre accuracy.
+7ms motion-to-photon latency means the world feels real, not lagged.

 - Shared multi-user experiences.
-Up to three users can see the same AR content simultaneously (colocated lenses).
+Up to three users can see the same AR content simultaneously.
 Multiplayer activations, brand games, and social spatial moments are possible in a way phone AR cannot replicate.

 When to use both